 - GCC, the GNU Compiler Collection

-Upon login, default versions of the Intel compiler and OpenMPI (Message Passing Interface) libraries are added to each user’s environment through a programming environment (PE) module.
+Upon login, default versions of the Intel compiler and OpenMPI (Message Passing Interface) libraries are automatically added to each user’s environment.
 Users do not need to make any environment changes to use the default version of Intel and OpenMPI.

 If a different compiler is required, it is important to use the correct environment for each compiler.
-To aid users in pairing the correct compiler and environment, programming environment modules are provided.
-The programming environment modules will load the correct pairing of compiler version, message passing libraries, and other items required to build and run code.
-We highly recommend that the programming environment modules be used when changing compiler vendors.
+To aid users in pairing the correct compiler and environment, the module system on Rhea automatically pulls in libraries compiled with a given compiler when changing compilers.
+The compiler modules will load the correct pairing of compiler version, message passing libraries, and other items required to build and run code.

-To change the default loaded Intel environment to the GCC environment use:
+To change the default loaded Intel environment to the GCC environment for example, use: